sanger-tol/variantcomposition/docs/usage.md

-# sanger-tol/variantcomposition: Usage
+# sanger-tol/pipelines: Usage

 Welcome!
-You've found this usage guide for the **Sanger-ToL Variant Composition pipeline**.
+You've found this usage guide for the **Sanger-ToL pipelines**.
 Well done! :tada:

-Yes.
-Nextflow is a complex workflow system.
+Yes, Nextflow is a complex workflow system.
 Being here means you've considered analysing your data in a pipeline, you've chosen Nextflow (great choice!), and you've found us (woohoo!).
 That's already a big set of accomplishments! :star2:

+Nextflow has [official documentation](https://www.nextflow.io/docs/latest/).
+This page, however, is meant as a complement for beginners in bioinformatics and Nextflow.
+We'll walk you through the **minimum setup** you need for running Nextflow, and then show you how to launch the Sanger-ToL pipelines step by step.
+If you're already familiar with some parts, feel free to skip ahead :racehorse:.

 Before getting started, let's set a baseline: this documentation assumes your computer runs **Linux** or **macOS**, since we'll be working a lot with the command line interface (CLI).
-If you on Windows, don't worry - you can still join in by setting up a Linux-like environment.
+If you're on Windows, don't worry - you can still join in by setting up a Linux-like environment.
 The easiest way is via **PowerShell + WSL**.
 See [this guide](https://seqera.io/blog/setup-nextflow-on-windows/) for instructions.

-This documentation will walk you through the **minimum setup** you need for running Nextflow pipelines, and then show you how to launch this variant-composition pipeline step-by-step.
-If you're already familiar with some parts, feel free to skip ahead :racehorse:.
-It's even better if you spot errors in this documentation, or you have feedback on the pipeline itself!
-Please let us know through [this form](https://forms.gle/Rn1bWMXamhdoBBeDA).
-A real person (yes, me :smile:) will read it.
+If you spot errors or have any feedback, please let us know through GitHub issues!
+Real people behind the pipelines (yes, us :smile:) will read it.

 Ready?
 Let's get started! :rocket: